top of page

 *Rookie of the Year, True Crime Awards 2024*

-Maddy is host, along with Dr Anthony Delaney, of History Hit's After Dark: Myths, Misdeeds and the Paranormal, a podcast that takes listeners to the shadier corners of the past to shine a light on folklore, superstition and true crime.
-The show has received nominations and awards, and has hosted expert guests including Dr Tracy Borman OBE, Professor Ronald Hutton and actress and presenter Siobhán McSweeney.
+Maddy is host, along with Dr Anthony Delaney, of History Hit's After Dark, a podcast that takes listeners to the shadier corners of the past to shine a light on folklore, superstition and true crime.
+The show has received multiple award nominations and wins, and has hosted expert guests including Dr Tracy Borman OBE, Professor Ronald Hutton and actress and presenter Siobhán McSweeney.

 Maddy is also available as an expert contributor to other podcasts, and has worked with partners including BBC History Extra, Churches Conservation Trust and BBC and Times Radio.